The ultimate E-mobility guide 2022: everything you need to know about electric cars

 The greatest wow effects were provided by the car's silence (54%) and the comfort of the car (49%).

-E stands for Environmentally friendly & Expensive
+E for Environmentally friendly & Expensive

-Almost two thirds (64%) of Americans believe that politicians should offer more purchase incentives and subsidies to accelerate the switch to e-mobility.
+The ban on combustion engines from 2030 onwards is contested in the US, with 53% supporting it.
+And 64% of Americans believe that politicians should offer more purchase incentives and subsidies to accelerate the switch to e-mobility.

+The first thing Americans associate with EVs is the expensive price (48%) and environmental friendliness (47%).
 EV owners think about its futuristic quality (37%), environmental friendliness (36%) and innovativeness (33%) and driving pleasure (30%).

 When it comes to general purchase criteria, nothing is as important as the price (80%) and safety (79%) of a car.